Student Wellbeing and Engagement Policy

 Note: a letter from a gender identity specialist may be requested by the school to support them in developing the plan.
 This letter is not a conditional requirement for the school in providing support to the student, but it may help to ensure that schools can adequately discharge their duty of care to a student by planning appropriately.
 Gender identity specialists are available through Royal Children's Hospital and Monash Medical Centre.

 The support plan will be reviewed periodically to ensure that it reflects the needs of the student at the different stages of their transition, and at the different stages of their education.
-This process is overseen by the TC Specialist Wellbeing Services Team and an Assistant Principal.
+This process is overseen by the Specialist Wellbeing Services Team and the Assistant Principal – Community and Wellbeing.

 Student behavioural expectations and management